TribalNightOwl/okd4-esxi-helpernode-infra/README.md

 - SSH-enabled in the ESXi server
 - Passwordless login (ssh authorized keys) to ESXi server
 - Docker
+- RedHat pull secret from: https://cloud.redhat.com/openshift/install/metal
+- VMware Remote Console (vmrc) from: http://www.vmware.com/go/download-vmrc

 ## Usage
 Load the necessary ssh keys into an ssh-agent

+Update `files/pull-secret.json` with your own pull secret from RedHat

-Create a .env file based on the env.example from the repo
+Create a `.env` file based on the env.example from the repo

-Configure playbooks/vars.yaml to fit your environment
+Configure `playbooks/vars.yaml` and `hosts` to fit your environment

 ## To install the helper node